Astrocyte74/tts-hub/README.md

 ### Engine Notes

+- Kokoro (ONNX)
+  - Local, offline engine with fast, natural multi‑speaker voices.
+Great defaults; snappy on modern CPUs.
+  - Assets: model and voices are provisioned by the launcher (or set `KOKORO_MODEL` / `KOKORO_VOICES`).
+  - Works fully offline; ideal for quick iterations and testing.

 - **XTTS v2** – the optional launcher `Start Kokoro Playground (XTTS Server).command` starts a persistent FastAPI server on port 3333 and exports `XTTS_SERVER_URL` so synthesise requests skip CLI warm-up.
 The script will stop any existing process bound to that port before launching a fresh server; logs stream to `/tmp/kokoro_xtts_server.log`.
 - **ChatTTS** – presets are exposed as selectable voices (`chattts_preset_<id>`).
 Selecting multiple presets (or the random speaker) enables audition mode just like Kokoro/XTTS/OpenVoice; speaker/seed metadata is managed automatically, so no separate “speaker” dropdown is required.
 - **OpenVoice** – the voice cards include a “Learn how to add custom references” modal and inline preview button.
 References live under `openvoice/resources/…` and are served via `/audio/openvoice/<path>`.